dhw-design/wialon-units-migrate/README.md

 # Migrate units properties from Wialon Pro to Wialon Local
-This application is a converter, wich will help migrate units created in Wialon Pro to Wialon Local.
+This console application is a converter, wich will help migrate units created in Wialon Pro to Wialon Local.

 Tested on Wialon Pro 1401 and Wialon Local 1904.
 For creating wlp file is using [SDK API documentation](https://sdk.wialon.com/wiki/en/local/remoteapi1904/apiref/apiref).

 ## Features
 Currently supports next unit properties for migrate: